artainmo/web-development/frontend/CSS/README.md

 In all (*), margin and padding is set to 0.
 This is often first selector of an external stylesheet it resets the default values a browser has.

-A default box-model is used but it can be modified with * { border-size: border-box }.
-The border-box model is not affected by border thickness or padding.
+A default box-model is used but it can be modified with `* { border-size: border-box; }`.
+The border-box model is not affected by border thickness or padding, a lot of developers prefer this.

 Google Chrome devTools can be used to view and adjust box dimensions from the browser.